shello/2fa_scripts/README.md

 ```

 It is possible to pass the URI to `./oathtool_from_otpauth_uri` from the
-Standard Input using a pipe:
+standard input using a pipe:

 ```
 $ echo "otpauth://hotp/ACME%20Co:john.doe@email.com?secret=HXDMVJECJJWSRB3HWIZR4IFUGFTMXBOZ&issuer=ACME%20Co&counter=1618" | ./oathtool_from_otpauth_uri